Is It Safe to Travel to Korea Now After Martial Law?

 Yes!
 You don’t have to worry.
 The political unrest is mainly centered in a few key areas, and as long as you stay informed and avoid those spots, you’ll be just fine.

-Although martial law was declared this week, it lasted only six hours before being overturned by parliament and officially lifted by Yoon.
+Although martial law was declared on December 3, 2024, it lasted only six hours before being overturned by parliament and officially lifted by Yoon.

 The political drama isn’t over yet, but it’s not our first rodeo with martial law or impeachments.
 Korea has a robust democracy and our political issues are completely domestic.
 They have nothing to do with non-Koreans or travelers.